Climate Change Measures

 Understanding GHG Emissions in the Supply Chain

 Although the Environmental Action Plan concerning climate change is targeting emissions directly generated by business activities (Scope 1 and Scope 2), Astellas is also striving to assess emissions produced throughout the entire supply chain (Scope 3).
 We have also set SBTs for GHG emissions from major categories within Scope 3, and are striving to reduce them.
-In addition, we encourage our production contractors to support and cooperate with our measures to reduce GHG emissions.
+In addition, we encourage support and cooperation with our measures to reduce GHG emissions, including transactions among our production contractors.

 Details of Scope 3 are available in the section on indirect GHG emissions (Scope 3).